Destiny's Child: Musical style and themes

 Survivor contains themes interpreted by the public as a reference to the group's internal conflict.
 The title track, "Survivor", which set the theme used throughout the album, features the lyrics "I'm not gonna blast you on the radio ...
 I'm not gonna lie on you or your family ...
 I'm not gonna hate you in the magazine" caused Roberson and Luckett to file a lawsuit against the group; the lyrics were perceived to be a violation over their agreement following a settlement in court.
-In an interview, Knowles commented: "The lyrics to the single 'Survivor' are Destiny's Child's story because we've been through a lot, ...
+In an interview, Beyoncé commented: "The lyrics to the single 'Survivor' are Destiny's Child's story because we've been through a lot, ...
 We went through our drama with the members ...
 Any complications we've had in our 10-year period of time have made us closer and tighter and better."
 In another song called "Fancy", which contains the lyrics "You always tried to compete with me, girl ... find your own identity", was interpreted by critic David Browne, in his review of the album for Entertainment Weekly magazine, as a response to the lawsuit.
 Stephen Thomas Erlewine of AllMusic summarized Survivor as "a determined, bullheaded record, intent on proving Destiny's Child has artistic merit largely because the group survived internal strife. ...
 It's a record that tries to be a bold statement of purpose, but winds up feeling forced and artificial."
-Despite the album's receiving critical praise, Knowles' close involvement has occasionally generated criticism.
-Knowles wrote and co-produced the bulk of Survivor.
+Despite the album's receiving critical praise, Beyoncé's close involvement has occasionally generated criticism.
+Beyoncé wrote and co-produced the bulk of Survivor.
 Browne suggested that her help made Survivor a "premature, but inevitable, growing pains album".
-In the majority of the songs on their final studio album Destiny Fulfilled (2004), the verses are divided into three sections, with Knowles singing first, followed by Rowland, then Williams; the three harmonize together during the choruses.
+In the majority of the songs on their final studio album Destiny Fulfilled (2004), the verses are divided into three sections, with Beyoncé singing first, followed by Rowland, then Williams; the three harmonize together during the choruses.